JACLYN KOHLER (ANAND AVTAR KAUR)

-Learn more about our onsite massage therapy at www.believedobliss.com
+Learn more about our onsite massage therapy and Reiki at www.believedobliss.com

 Christine's foundational yoga style and individual-focused instruction create a mind body connection for the student and sense of overall well being.
 Through asanas and breathing techniques the student can both challenge oneself through Iyengar yoga while also healing the body and calming the mind.
-Her background includes 14 years of Iyengar yoga training and certification as a 200RYT.
+Her background includes 14 years of Iyengar yoga training and will have completed her 500 hr certification as a September 2021.
 Prior to yoga Christine studied and instructed ballet for over 20 years.

 Yoga is the tool that enables us to access realms within ourselves that were previously unknown.